baughg/PiMeter/README.md

 The I2C pull-up resistors values are 1K Ohms.
 The address lines for the INA219 are both tied to ground via 10k resistors.

 The INA219 is connected to the Pi using the I2C bus.
-A diagram identifying the I2C (SCL, SDA) on the Pi can be founf here:
+A diagram identifying the I2C (SCL, SDA) on the Pi can be found here:

 http://mtherkildsen.dk/post/the-sunpi/